hlissner/zsh-autopair/README.md

 # zsh-autopair

-Auto-close matching delimiters in ZSH (and automatic pair deletion on backspace).
+A simple plugin that auto-closes and deletes matching delimiters in ZSH.

 e.g. `echo |` => <kbd>"</kbd> => `echo "|"`

-Suggestions and PRs are welcome!
+Disclaimer: I'm no shell guru, suggestions and PRs are welcome!

 ## Install